kushymittal/Reading-List/README.md

 - [ ] Measure What Matters, John Doerr
 - [ ] The Honest Truth About Dishonesty: How We Lie to Everyone - Especially Ourselves, Dan Ariely
 - [ ] The Rational Optimist: How Prosperity Evolves, Matt Ridley
+- [ ] Swipe to Unlock: The Primer on Technology and Business Strategy, Parth Detroja
 - [ ] Finite and Infinite Games: A Vision of Life as Play and Possibility, James P. Carse
 - [ ] Leaders Eat Last, Simon Sinek
 - [ ] The Undoing Project: A Friendship That Changed Our Minds, Michael   Lewis
 - [ ] Principles, Ray Dalio
 - [ ] The Art of Thinking Clearly, Rolf Dobelli
 - [ ] The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers, Ben Horowitz
-- [ ] Swipe to Unlock: The Insider’s Guide to Tech and Business Strategy, Parth Detroja